Search This Site

 Computer Power Supply

-The computer power supply is the component that, yes, you guessed it, supplies power to the computer.
+This supply component, yes, you guessed it, supplies power to the computer.
 The power supply converts 100V - 120V or 200V - 220V power to low voltage DC power that is usable by a computer.

 Power Supply Connections